shawnoster/whiskeyandcode/content/posts/why-i-love-markdown.md

 * layout the document knowing it'll be read in plain-text as much as rendered HTML
 * write for the content, not the render.
 If you can't make sense of the text until it's been rendered then the problem is probably with the content structure

+### Using headings like book titles and chapters

+A common issue is mixing headings with bold text and swapping them back and forth willy nilly.
+In Markdown a single pound/hash symbole (`#`) is the same as an H1 in HTML, or the same as a book title.
+A double pound/hash (`##`) maps to an H2, which roughly maps to chapter titles in a book.

+This is a rough analogy but it's helpful when structuring content to be reminded that a book should only have a single title, or a web page should only have a single H1.
+All my semantic web developers probably have this drilled into their brain but instead of viewing a # or H1 as a big, bolded font it's better to view it as the main topic, book, title, blog post title, etc. and that according to semantic HTML a page should only ever have a single H1.

+* headings (H1, H2, H3, etc.) are often used to render a table of contents (TOC)
+* view heading levels as organization instead of formatting
+* it's okay to break the Highlander rule of there can only be one H1 when there is intent behind it

 ### When stuck take inspiration from others

 * it's common to know a layout isn't working well but not know why